JayBee-git/GUN4IR/README.md

 Before starting, a small obligatory disclaimer: like with any DIY project, I am not responsible for any damage you might do to your hardware/yourself.
 Be sure to read everything carefully before using my firmware.
 I am not a professional in electronics.
 I am giving all the schematics and pics as examples, use them at your own risks.
 And of course, this firmware cannot be sold alone nor in a package/hardware, it is completely free.
 If some people sold it to you, you were scammed.

-This system, including hardware and software, is Copyrighted (C) by JB Game Lab.
+This system, including hardware and software, is Copyrighted (C) and trademarked (TM) by JB Game Lab™.
-It is NOT open source in any way.
+It is NOT an open source project.
 Any unauthorised use of the system or any part of it is strictly prohibited.